danozka/proxy-router/README.md

 ### Proxies
 Edit [proxy.json](./resources/proxy.json) to define your list of proxies.
-The `authenticationId` property of each proxy has to point to an existing authentication method in [auth.json](./resources/auth.json) file.
+The `authenticationId` property of each proxy has to point to an existing authentication method in your [auth.json](./resources/auth.json) file.
 ```json
 [
   {